pretis/flexpret/README.md

 --------------------------------------------------------------------------------
 We use the RISC-V GCC compiler, see [riscv.org](http://riscv.org/) for installation instructions.

-One installed, uncomment `#include $(TESTS_DIR)/tests.mk`.
+Ones installed, uncomment `#include $(TESTS_DIR)/tests.mk`.
 This line is commented out so the Makefile doesn't try to compile by default.

 Coming soon: pre-compiled binaries of RISC-V GCC compiler for some platforms